Sdelsaz/JSS-Framework-Fixer/README.md

 ## Note:

-Note: When reinstalling the Jamf management framework via this endpoint, Jamf Pro will clear or retain information for that computer based on the global re-enrollment settings you have configured.
+When reinstalling the Jamf management framework via this endpoint, Jamf Pro will clear or retain information for that computer based on the global re-enrollment settings you have configured.
 In addition, any policies scoped to the computer with a trigger of "enrollment complete" will be executed again.
 For more information, see Re-enrollment Settings in the [Jamf Pro Documentation](https://learn.jamf.com/en-US/bundle/jamf-pro-documentation-current/page/Re-enrollment_Settings.html).

 ## Requirements: